nnaaaa/EightQueens/report.md

         return attackPairs
 ```

-> To acquire successors, the state firstly find whether entire queens are placed or not.
+> To acquire successors, I find out the position which is column that has no queen placed.
-> If all of queens was placed, i will move queen around the board which not queen at that position
+> At this position, i will consecutively place the queen row by row.
-> If still queens wasn't placed, i will place queen with the same way i move the queen.
+> If size of board is 8, the maximum number of successors will be 8.
 ```python
 class State:
     def action(self,currentQueen:int,value:int):